pbinkley/microcopying_1940/index.markdown

 copying operations, and the problem of receipt, storage and servicing of materials, that we can proceed that way.
-I think we might realize that in those last two sections we can only discuss rather general considerations; we can express general <span style="page" id="page186">[p.186]</span> views with regard to them.
+I think we might realize that in those last two sections we can only discuss rather general considerations; we can express general <span class="page" id="page186">[p.186]</span> views with regard to them.
 Any definite plans will have to be drawn up by a committee which will be set up for that purpose, and that makes me think that this would be a proper time to announce a part at least of the composition of the